Last Updated on

 15 Essential Survival Items

 Not tactical, draws little or no attention, carbon steel, sturdy, lightweight, and compact.
 Can also be carried almost anywhere without anyone of authority caring.
 I carry one as a neck knife and one on my belt by using a small piece of webbing as a belt loop.
+For more comprehensive knife recommendations, see our list of the best survival knives.

 2. Bic lighter (at least two)